 - Set your washing machine to a low water temperature and on the delicate cycle.
 Many of the Outdoor Apparel manufacturers recommend a temperature of 30 degrees.
 If you can, also set it to do an extra rinse.
 Finally, and this is important, do not use the spin cycle as this could damage your jacket.

 - Take your jacket out of the washing machine carefully as a wet down jacket is really heavy!
 Lay it out flat, ideally on a clothes airer for added air flow, somewhere with some sunlight.
 Don’t hang it as the weight of the wet filling will pull and misshape the jacket.
 Keep checking on it as it dries – fluffing the filling as you go will speed this part up.
 It’s going to take a good while.

 - Once it’s nearly dry, put it in your dryer on a low heat.
 You may wish to pop in a couple of new, clean tennis balls (if you don’t have dryer balls) – the extra agitation will help fluff and plump the filling.
 When your jacket is all dry, take it out, turn it right side out.
 And it’s all ready.

 Things to AVOID when washing your puffer jacket:

-Fabric Softener – this will make your filling gluggy and harder to fluff when dry.
-Stick to a specific, gentle liquid (Bon Savvy) for the best results.
+- Fabric Softener – this will make your filling gluggy and harder to fluff when dry.
+Stick to a specific, gentle liquid (Signature Laundry Liquid) for the best results.
 Also, don’t use a laundry powder – it can be really detrimental to the down and leave more residue.